 Also of interest is that Bronxville has more people living here who work in computers and math than 95% of the places in the US.

-Because of many things, Bronxville is a great place for families with children to consider.
-First of all, many other families with children live here, making Bronxville a place where both parents and children are more likely to develop social ties with other families, as well as find family-oriented services and community.
-The village’s good public school district and large population of college-educated adults provide an environment conducive to academic values.
-With regard to real estate, Bronxville has a high rate of owner-occupied single family homes, which tends to reflect stability in the local community.
+Bronxville is a good choice for families with children because of several factors.
+Many other families with children live here, making it a place where both parents and children are more likely to develop social ties with other families.
+The village’s good public school district and large population of college-educated adults provide an environment conducive to academic success.
+Many people own their own single-family homes, providing areas for children to play and stability in the community.
 Finally, Bronxville’s overall crime rate is lower than average for the country.

-One downside of living in Bronxville is that it can take a long time to commute to work.
-In Bronxville, the average commute to work is 37.99 minutes, which is quite a bit higher than the national average.
-On the other hand, local public transit is widely used in the village, so leaving the car at home and taking transit is often a viable alternative.
-In addition, it is also a pedestrian-friendly village.
-Many of Bronxville’s neighborhoods are dense enough and have amenities close enough together that people find it feasible to get around on foot.
+In Bronxville, however, the average commute to work is quite long.
+On average, people spend 39.40 minutes each day getting to work, which is significantly higher than the national average.
+One bright side is that local public transit is widely used, so it may be an option to avoid the headache of driving in the heavy traffic by leaving the car at home and taking transit.
+In addition, the village is also quite pedestrian-friendly, because many neighborhoods are very dense and have amenities close enough together that people find it feasible to get around on foot.

 Despite being a small village, Bronxville has a lot of people using the train to get to and from work every day.
 Most of these people on the train are using it to get to good jobs in other cities.

 Bronxville is a somewhat ethnically-diverse village.
 The people who call Bronxville home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Bronxville residents report their race to be White, followed by Asian.
-Important ancestries of people in Bronxville include German, English, Italian, and Polish.
+Important ancestries of people in Bronxville include Irish, Italian, German, English, and Scottish.

 The most common language spoken in Bronxville is English.
-Other important languages spoken here include Spanish and Russian.
+Other important languages spoken here include Spanish and Chinese.